NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/initialization.md

    used in the outer control and the ``V`` and ``I`` needed in the inner controls.
-2. Based on the bus voltage in the system's reference frame ``V_r`` and the bus angle ``\theta`` the PLL's can be initialized to obtain the angle and frequency estimates needed by the
+2. Based on the bus voltage in the system's reference frame ``V_r`` and the bus angle ``\theta`` the PLL's can be initialized to obtain the angle and frequency estimates needed by the outer control.
+3. The Outer Control calculates the internal angle ``\delta_{oc}`` required by the inner control to estimate the voltage and current phase difference.
+4. The DC Source uses the power set-point consistent with the power outputs of the filter to initialize the ``V_dc`` set-points.
+This value is used in the inner control.
+5. The inner control takes the phase angle ``\delta_{oc}`` and the ``V_dc`` to estimate the modulation values of the PWM converter.

+**Note:** The initialization of an inverter through the proposed meta-model is actively under development and subject to change.
+This page will maintain the latest version of the sequence.